seventt/seventt.github.io/_posts/2021-01-21-model-efficiency-and-model-accuracy.markdown

 \end{equation}
 $$

-Resolution multiplier has the effect of reducing computational cost and the number of parameters quadratically by roughly \\( p^2 \\)
+And resolution multiplier has the effect of reducing computational cost and the number of parameters quadratically by roughly \\( p^2 \\)

 MobileNet structure: